fkucukkara/dataProtector101/README.md

 ## 📌 Requirements

-- .NET 8 or later
+Ensure the following are installed on your system:

-- ASP.NET Core
+- .NET 9.0 SDK or later: [Download .NET](https://dotnet.microsoft.com/download)

 ## 🚀 Getting Started